Ring-a-Pose: A Ring for Continuous Hand Pose Tracking: Implementation

 The sensing ring, a novel form factor for continuous hand pose tracking, places the sensors on the finger, inside the hand.
 This affords unique opportunities to simplify the hand reconstruction task: maintaining great visibility of the hand and consistency between the orientations of the wrist and the sensor.
-Wearable active acoustic sensing has been shown as a promising low-power sensing technique to track fine-grained body postures~\cite{echospeech, EarIO, fingerio, EchoWrist, Eyeecho}.
-They are low-power compared with vision-based systems.
-In this work, we adopt the active acoustic sensing technique for the ring, detailed in Sec.~\ref{sec: sensing-principle}. \theDevice{}'s implementation consists of a physical ring prototype and a software stack that processes the inaudible acoustic signals captured by the ring for hand pose tracking and gesture recognition.